 Credit Karma's biggest selling point is that it is free.
-At absolutely no cost, they’ll provide members with unlimited free access to their credit reports from both TransUnion and Equifax, and even more impressively, they refresh these reports on a weekly basis.
+At absolutely no cost, it will provide members with unlimited free access to their credit reports from both TransUnion and Equifax.
+Even more impressive, the company refreshes these reports on a weekly basis.

 Two Official Credit Reports

 Straight from Equifax and TransUnion, these fully-functional reports are updated every week.
 Credit Karma provides users with an easy-to-use interface for navigating and understanding their credit report, including suggestions for improving their credit.